Aquaculture experts pan renewed false claims by anti-fish farm activist Alexandra Morton.

 The bottom line consensus from the aquaculture scientific community is that PRV is common but the fish on BC salmon farms are not sick.
 Much like humans, it’s normal that fish are naturally exposed to numerous viruses every day without adverse effect.

-Despite the volume of peer reviewed evidence, anti-fish farm activist Morton has renewed her unsubstantiated attack on BC’s sustainable salmon farming industry this week.
+Despite the volume of peer reviewed evidence, Morton has renewed her unsubstantiated attack on BC’s sustainable salmon farming industry this week.

 Yet Morton’s press release relies heavily on it to back her claims.